 To apply, submit the following (address provided on the form):

 - The Harvard Ukrainian Summer Institute application form (available on the institute’s website or by calling the office).

-- Supplementary materials listed on the application form, including an official TOEFL or IELTS score if English is not your primary language.
+- Supplementary materials listed on the application form, including an official TOEFL, IELTS, or PTE Academic score if English is not your native language.
 Read detailed information about the English proficiency requirement.

-- Monday, February 4, for applicants applying for Foreign Language and Area Studies funding.
+- Monday, February 3, for applicants applying for Foreign Language and Area Studies (FLAS) funding.

 Course registration, housing, and payment

-- Make full payment of tuition, housing (if applicable), and all other fees no later than Monday, May 20.
-See the Summer School calendar for other important dates and deadlines.
+- Make full payment of tuition, housing (if applicable), and all other fees no later than Monday, May 19.
+Credit card payments are accepted through online services.
+Alternative payment options are available.